 About

-I regularly run workshops for schools and community groups and I’ve been developing and delivering creative writing workshops for a variety of audiences including adults with mental health problems, young carers, retired arts groups and school children.
+I deliver workshops for a variety of audiences including adults with mental health problems, young carers, retired arts groups and school children.
+You can book me through the Scottish Book Trust here.

-I’ve written science theatre shows, workshops and storytelling sessions for Edinburgh University, Our Dynamic Earth, the Scottish Seabird Centre, Changeworks and The National Museums of Scotland.
+I’ve written science theatre shows, workshops and storytelling sessions for Edinburgh International Science Festival, Edinburgh University, Our Dynamic Earth, the Scottish Seabird Centre, Changeworks and The National Museums of Scotland.

 Education